- Written by Kieran Bohan Kieran Bohan

-The Very Revd Prof Martyn Percy, Dean of Christ Church Cathedral, Oxford, has made the link in an article published on the website of Modern Church, a society promoting liberal Christianity, of which he is a Vice President.
+The Very Revd Prof Martyn Percy, Dean of Christ Church, Oxford, has made the link in an article published on the website of Modern Church, a society promoting liberal Christianity, of which he is a Vice President.

 we learnt far too much about how tortured the authors all felt in this debate; and much of their own agonising and pain.
 But we learnt virtually nothing of the pain of the people - the very subjects of the report - that the church continues to torture and to oppress.

 He claims the Bishops’ report is guilty of ‘projective identification’ – communicating their tensions, chaos and confusion in a way that causes similar feelings in the reader:

 They project their powerlessness on to the very groups who most need compassion and liberation.

 Against this background, Channel 4 News reported a police investigation into Jonathan Smyth QC, a prominent conservative Evangelical and Chair of the Iwerne Trust, which raised funds for the Iwerne Trust camps,1 who is alleged to have carried out ‘brutal lashings’ on boys in his care.

 Professor Percy’s essay seeks to understand this tragedy and the Church’s responsibility for it, so lessons are learned to avoid such a scenario in future.
 He highlights connections between the Smyth case and wider issues in the church, including classism, elitism, sexism and homophobia.
 Percy sees this too as ‘projective identification’,

 the leaders working out their own ambivalences and hostilities towards their own bodies and desires.